Can teenage Boys Appreciate Classical Music?

 To be a Farmer's Boy.

-The farmer said 'I think I've got the very job for you,
+The farmer said 'I think I've got the

 Your duties will be light for this is all you've got to do: